remaro-network/auv_profeat/README.md

 ```

 ### Unsafe States Experiments
-Here we show how to replicate the results for the unsafe states reported in Section 4.3 of the paper.
+Here we show how to replicate the results for the unsafe states reported in the Section "Unsafe States" of the paper.
 The files for replicating the PRISM experiments for unsafe states for Scenarios 1 and 2 can be found in the folders `auv_profeat/experiments/non-parametric/scenario\ 1` and `auv_profeat/experiments/non-parametric/scenario\ 2`, respectively.
 The files in these folders are the PRISM models of the three-altitudes and five-altitudes case studies with symmetric and asymmetric environments.
 The file names reflect the model in the file: the file `Xalt_sY_ENV.prism` contains the model of the
 - the X-altitude case study (where X is either 3 or 5)
 - with Scenario Y (where Y is either 1 or 2) and